status-im/swarms/ideas/313-sticker-market/specs.md

 **Selling stickers**

+MVP
-- I want to publish my stickers in the Status sticker market.
+- I want an easy-to-use web interface to publish my stickers in the Status sticker market.
+- I want to set the price for each pack I sell.
+- I want the size and image requirements to be very clear.
+- I want to receive an error if my image is too large or misproportioned.
+- I want to upload my images to a decentralized storage solution directly from this interface.
-- I want to name my price.
+- I want to name my packs.
 - I want to publish as many sticker packs as I would like.
-- I want to add tags/keywords so that my stickers are more searchable.
+- I want to add tags/categories from a pre-determined list, so that my packs are more easily found.
-- I want to remove stickers I’ve published to the store.
+- I want to remove packs I’ve published to the store.

+Questions for MVP
+- Should artist set address for payment manually or by connecting to wallet?
+- Does the artist need an artist name or can/should we pull Status username?
+- Do artists upload pack images individually or as a group?

+Later
+- I want to edit the price of a pack.
 - I want my pack to be limited edition (e.g. only a fixed amount of packs can be owned at a time)

 **Gifting stickers**